AdamSobieski/Foundation/Notes/Finite-state Machines.md

 ## Style

-Some extensions to cascading stylesheets are presented here towards utilizing style to place data on the states of finite-state machines.
+Extensions to cascading stylesheets are presented here towards utilizing style to place data, properties and values, on the states of finite-state machines.

 ### Object Values

 Ideas are presented here with respect to declaring values for style properties that are objects.
-Let us consider the following syntax with nested curly brackets:
+Let us consider the following syntax:

 ```css
 div { prop: { x: 123; y: 456; }; }